 Players should fuel with mindset that they are going all the way to the final.
 This will involve typically playing around a minimum of 6 games (see example structure below), although some competitions may have additional pool or 2nd round matches.
 However, in professional rugby sevens you would typically see all the pool games on day one, with the knockout phase commencing the following day.
 This article shall primarily be aimed at individuals competing in a one day competition, although numerous parts of this article are applicable to players competing in different competition formats.

 Pool Game 2

 Pool Game 3

 When loading up on carbohydrate does it matter if intake is via high glycemic index (HGI) or low glycemic index (LGI) foods?
 Research has shown that greater glycogen storage may be achieved with HGI foods, which should be considered if doing some form of training the day before competition.
 Opting for solely consuming LGI options may result in greater fibre intake than compared to HGI options.
 This could influence carbohydrate absorption and potentially reduce overall carbohydrate consumption due to satiating effect of fibre.
 Opting for LGI options in day to day training diet is obviously beneficial for health, but don’t think this would be put at risk changing to HGI in preparation for competition or during recovery.
-Side note: Protein is the most satiating of the macronutrients, therefore do not over consume protein as this could suppress appetite resulting in reduced total intake of carbohydrate.
+Protein is the most satiating of the macronutrients, therefore do not over consume protein as this could suppress appetite resulting in reduced total intake of carbohydrate.

 Struggling for meal or snack recipe ideas?
 Then check out the recipes page.